johnnyb/ntag424-java/README.md

 * `{PICC}`: Put the encrypted PICC data here (encrypted with sdmMetaReadPerm key).
 If set, be sure to set usesLrp on the NDefMasterTemplate object (affects the size of the PICC data).
 * `{FILE}`: Put the encrypted secret data here (encrypted with sdmFileReadPerm key).
 If set, be sure to set the fileDataLength of the NdefMasterTemplate object.
 * `{MAC}`: Put the MAC data here.
 * `^`: If set, this is the start of the location that will be used for MAC calculation.
-If unset, it just becomes the locatin of the start of the MAC, indicating to only MAC the PICC data.
+If unset, it just becomes the location of the start of the MAC, indicating to only MAC the PICC data.
+Or, if there is encrypted file data, it is set to be the start of the encrypted file data.

-Personally, I like to use `{UID}{COUNTER}` and `{MAC}` rather than `{PICC}` because, if there is a connection issue with the Internet, I at least know what UID my tag was wanting to be.
+Personally, I like to use `{UID}{COUNTER}` and `{MAC}` rather than `{PICC}` because, if there is a connection issue with the Internet, I at least know what UID my tag was wanting to be, even if I can't fully validate it.

 ## SDM Validation